The Real Housewives of Jersey

-The Real Housewives of Jersey (abbreviated RHOJersey) is a British reality television series that premiered on ITVBe on 28 December 2020.
-Developed as the second British installment of The Real Housewives franchise, it aired two seasons and focuses on the personal and professional lives of several women living in Jersey.
+The Real Housewives of Jersey, abbreviated RHOJersey, is a British reality television series that premiered on ITVBe on 28 December 2020.
+Developed as the second British installment of The Real Housewives franchise, it aired for two seasons and focused on the personal and professional lives of several women living in Jersey.

-The shows cast members were Ashley Cairney, Hedi Green, Jane Rayner, Kate Taylor, Margaret Thompson, Mia Ledbury, Tessa Hartman, Sarha Courtnay and Karen Loderick.
+The show's cast members were Ashley Cairney, Hedi Green, Jane Rayner, Kate Taylor, Margaret Thompson, Mia Ledbury, Tessa Hartman, Sarha Courtnay and Karen Loderick-Peace.

-Overview and casting
+Overview

 ITVBe officially commissioned the series in August 2020 following the success of the British instalment of the Real Housewives franchise, The Real Housewives of Cheshire.
 Filming began that same month.
 The show focused on the lives of the residents of Jersey and showcased the lifestyle of those who live on the Channel Island.
+The series was made in partnership with Jersey-based production company SnappyHappy TV.

-In total, the series has been streamed 2.26 million times on ITV's catch-up service, ITV Hub.
+In total, the series has been streamed 2.26 million times on ITV's catch-up service ITV Hub.